piplongrun/CSM.bundle/README.md

 ------------------------------------
 You can install Common Sense Media:

- - From within the Unsupported App Store, or:
+ - From within the Unsupported AppStore, or:
  - Manually: See the support article "[How do I manually install a channel?](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-)" over at the Plex support website.

-Don't forget to activate the agent in Settings > Server > Agents after installing.
+Don't forget to activate the agent in *Settings* > *Server* > *Agents* after installing.
 Drag it all the way to the top of the list to prevent other agents from overruling the content rating.

 Where do I download Common Sense Media?
 ---------------------------------------